Theatre Arts (Thea)

 THEA 326.
 Lighting for Stage.
 3 Credits.

 The principles, mechanics and design of stage and lighting; its relationship to set, makeup and costume design; plus laboratory participation in University productions.
-Prerequisite: THEA 270 or consent of instructor.
-Repeatable to 6 credits.
+Repeatable to 6.00 credits.
 S, odd years.

 THEA 330.
 Contemporary Theatre.
 3 Credits.

-Readings in dramatic literature from 1880s to contemporary times.
+Readings in contemporary dramatic literature.
 Strong emphasis on written and verbal analysis of current dramatic techniques beyond realism.
-S, odd years.
+S, even years.

 THEA 335.
 Stage Management.
 3 Credits.

 An introduction to the procedures, responsibilities, and best practices for stage management.
-F.
+F, even years.

 Exploration of needs for putting together a successful theatrical production.
 Topics include conceptual work, drafting, model-making and rendering, and scenic painting.
-Prerequisites: THEA 270 and THEA 300 or consent of instructor.
-Repeatable to 6 credits.
-F, odd years.
+Repeatable to 6.00 credits.
+S, odd years.

 In this course students will learn the vocabulary, styles, and techniques associated with musical theatre dance.
 Building upon the movement basics learned in the prerequisite courses, students will refine their dance skills and increase their knowledge base through the practice and assimilation of repertory from the classic musical theatre.
-Prerequisite: THEA 241 or consent of instructor.
-F, odd years.
+Repeatable to 6.00 credits.
+S, even years.

 THEA 371.
 Advanced Acting: Advanced Scene Study.
 3 Credits.

 Advanced script analysis applied to plays that place advanced demands on the actor.
-Prerequisites: THEA 272 or consent of instructor.
-F.
+Prerequisites: THEA 271 or consent of instructor.
+Repeatable to 6.00 credits.
+F, even years.

 THEA 397.
 Cooperative Education.
 1-6 Credits.

 THEA 404.
-Acting for the Music Theatre.
+Musical Theatre Acting II.
 3 Credits.

 THEA 415.
 Selected Problems in Theatre Arts.
 1-3 Credits.